- Loan Policy

 The Trustees of the Edwards Public Library encourage individuals and groups to volunteer their time and efforts in the service of the Edwards Public Library.

-Volunteers provide important support to the Edwards Public Library staff and perform tasks that are critical to the mission of the Library.
+Volunteers provide important support to the Edwards Public Library staff and perform a wide variety of tasks that are critical to the mission of the Library.
+Volunteers supplement, but do not replace the work done by employees.
 They may perform a wide variety of duties, guided by the talents and interests of the volunteers themselves, and by where the library can make best use of their assistance.

 Volunteer schedules will be set by the Director and the volunteer.
 If a volunteer cannot make their scheduled time on a particular day, they are expected to notify the Library staff as soon as possible.
 If a volunteer’s service does not meet the needs of the Library, the Director may opt to discontinue those services.

 We welcome volunteers of all ages, starting at the age of 12.
-Volunteers between the ages of 12 and 14 will be limited to one hour per week of service; exceptions may be made at the discretion of the Library Director.
+Volunteers between the ages of 12 and 14 will be limited to one hour per week of service.
+Exceptions may be made at the discretion of the Library Director.
 Parents/guardians are expected to come into the Library to pick up their children at the end of their volunteer session.
-If the parent/guardian in unexpectedly delayed, they must notify the Library Director. if a child is left without a ride or assistance in getting home at closing time, staff will attempt to reach a family member or caregiver by telephone.
-If unable to reach anyone, staff will contact the Southampton Police Department and will stay with the child until the police or a parent/caregiver arrives.
+If the parent/guardian is unexpectedly delayed, they must notify the Library Director.
 (Please see Unattended Child Policy for full details).

 Application Process for Volunteering